 GET BACK TO LIFE

-Women’s Traditional Chinese Healing provides the Treasure Coast community in its quest for natural healthcare by providing an integrative and holistic approach to healing, combining the art of traditional Chinese medicine and alternative medicine with the latest medical technology to promote the body’s natural healing, thus returning individuals back to their full life!
+Women’s Traditional Chinese Healing supports women in their quest for natural healthcare by integrating the ancient art of traditional Chinese medicine with the latest advances in modern medical technology along with education to promote their body’s natural healing and restore full vitality.

 The core of this ancient Chinese medicine is the philosophy that Qi (pronounced “chee”), or life energy, flows throughout the body.
 Qi helps animate the body and protect it from pain and disease.
 A person’s health is influenced by the quality, quantity, and balance of Qi.
 There is a classical Chinese explanation that channels of energy run in regular patterns through the body and over its surface.
 These energy channels, called meridians, are like rivers flowing through the body to irrigate and nourish the tissues.
 An obstruction in the movement of these energy rivers is like a dam that backs up in others.